Algebraic structure of aromatic B-series: Abstract

 \section{Abstract}

 {Aromatic B-series are a generalization of B-series.
-Some of the operations defined for B-series can be defined analogically for aromatic B-series.
+Some of the algebraic structures on B-series can be defined analogically for aromatic B-series.
 This paper derives combinatorial formulas for the composition and substitution laws for aromatic B-series.}

 {\textbf{Keywords:}} \thekeywords

 {\textbf{Mathematics Subject Classification (2010):}} \theamssubjectclassification